 |Chocolate and biscuit tubs and trays||Paint pots - recycle these at your local recycling centre|

 |Other clear plastic packaging||Plastic toys - these are currently not recyclable|

 How to recycle plastic pots, tubs and trays

 - Rinse food packaging - a quick rinse will do.
 Left-over food residue can contaminate other recyclables.

-- Labels and bottle tops can all be left on - but plastic film must be removed and put in the general rubbish bin.
+- Labels and lids can all be left on but plastic film must be removed and put in the general rubbish bin.